-Despite all of the above reasons, every time there are a few cases in NSW hotel quarantine, I am saddened by the number of people who say “close the borders”.
+Despite all of the above reasons, every time there are a few cases in NSW hotel quarantine, I am saddened by those who say, “close the borders”.

 The other comment that frustrates me is “they were told to come home over a year ago” or similar.
-Firstly, this is not true.
-The federal government actually advised that you should stay where you were if you had a stable income and safe place to live.
+This is actually not true.
+The federal government actually advised that you should stay where you were if you had a stable income and a safe place to live.